 Initially the hospital only had beds for ten patients but was later extended to include a Convalescent Home, more beds for fever patients, and a Psychiatric Assessment Unit.
 Finally, the Fever Hospital became a Geriatric Hospital, until these services were transferred over to the new Stirling Royal Infirmary in 2010.
 In 2012 the Bannockburn Fever Hospital site was put up for sale and was later demolished.
 Thankfully, there is no need for dedicated fever hospitals in the UK.
 For more information on Bannockburn Fever Hospital, visit the excellent Historic Hospitals website for more information on hospitals across Scotland.

-Figure 1: Colourised postcard showing the Bannockburn Fever Hospital after more buildings were added to the site in the early 1900s.
+Colourised postcard showing the Bannockburn Fever Hospital after more buildings were added to the site in the early 1900s.
 Courtesy of Stirling Smith Art Gallery and Museum.

 Stirling Combination Poorhouse and Lunatic Asylum, later Orchard House Hospital

 Stirling Combination Poorhouse and Lunatic Asylum, later known as Orchard House Hospital, was built between 1855 and 1857.
 In 1906 additions to the older building and new buildings were added to the site by Stirling architects McLuckie and Walker.
 We don’t have the time to delve into the history of poorhouses or workhouses in Scotland, but if you are interested, this website is a great resource.
 Suffice to say, they were not always the most humane establishments.